InAppBlast/inappblast-ios/README.md

-# Tutorial
+## Tutorial

 1. Drag PushPanel.framework from Finder to your XCode project (into YourApp -> Frameworks folder on the left).
 Click OK.

-2. Request <your_project_token> string for you project (just drop us an email to hi@pushpanel.io to get your token).
+2. Get your project's "token" string (just drop us an email to hi@pushpanel.io to get your token).
 Somewhere at the top of AppDelegate.m add the following line

 		#define PUSHPANEL_TOKEN @"<your_project_token>"

-3. In all files where you want to use PushPanel, import it first by adding the following line to your code
+3. In all files where you want to use PushPanel, import it first by adding the following line to your code:

 		#import <PushPanel/PushPanel.h>

 4. You can change PushPanel log level by calling.
 See PushPanel.h for more details.
 By default there is no logging.

 		[PushPanel setLogLevel:PushPanelLogLevelOnlyErrors];

-5. In your AppDelegate.m inside the method application:didFinishLaunchingWithOptions:launchOptions: add the following line [PushPanel initSharedInstanceWithToken:PUSHPANEL_TOKEN];
+5. In your AppDelegate.m inside the method application:didFinishLaunchingWithOptions:launchOptions: add the following line:

+		[PushPanel initSharedInstanceWithToken:PUSHPANEL_TOKEN];

 6. To identify your user within PushPanel (either you use user authentication method or no authentication at all), put the following line where appropriate (as a way of "identifying" your user inside PushPanel object).